zulip/zulip-gci/tasks/interactive-bots.md

 We recommend claiming this task after completing Task Type A and Task Type B.

 * Come up with an idea for your own interactive bot that would improve Zulip.
-Make sure to make clear what would be expected of the bot -  what messages should it react to, what should it do with the message content and where should it post any output.
+Make sure to make the bot's function clear -  what messages it should react to, what it should do with the message content and where it should post any output.

 * Present your idea for an interactive bot on the `interactive bots` topic on the `GCI tasks` stream.
 Consult with mentors and make sure your idea is approved before you start coding.

 * Create your interactive bot at `~/zulip/contrib_bots/lib/<bot_name>` as a `<bot_name>.py` file.
-Make sure it fulfills the requirements.
+Make sure it fulfills the feature requirements.

 * Test your bot manually, check that: